 Travelling with carry on hand luggage only is a bit of an art form.
 Most airlines have strict regulations for the size and weight of your bag, as well as restrictions on liquids – but if you get it right, you can save money, get in and out of the airport quicker and travel for months on end with just the bag on your back.

-Here are our 15 top tips for how to pack hand luggage only!
+With that in mind, here are our top tips for how to pack hand luggage only!

 We suggest a soft-sided case for handluggage only travel.
-Hard cases are great for hold luggage, as they can take more of a beating, but you’ll have this bag with you for the whole time, and soft-sided packs let you squeeze in even more!
-Interior pockets for organisation are great, but remember that the more ‘stuff’ in an empty bag means more weight and less space to pack.
+Hard cases can be useful, but if you're looking to fully maximise packing ability, then a soft-sided packs let you squeeze in even more, and carry far more comfortably.
+Interior pockets for organisation are great, and look for a pack with versatile carry options, to suit different modes of transport.
 Of course, if you’re looking for the ultimate travel backpack, look no further than our Storr backpack.

-When you’re choosing your clothes, pick styles and colours that go together.
-We’d suggest taking at least 3 outfits, plus what you wear to the airport – but capsule wardrobes work well, because if you take 3 t-shirts, 3 pairs of trousers and a couple of jumpers that all work together, you’ve got 18 potential outfits from only 8 garments!
+When you’re choosing your clothes, pick styles and colours that can all be paired up together independently.
+This way, if you take three t-shirts, three pairs of trousers and a couple of jumpers that all work together, you’ve got 18 potential outfits from only eight garments!

-You never know where you’ll end up when you’re travelling, so we always pack a shirt and some chinos.
+You never know where you’ll end up when you’re travelling, so we always pack a shirt and some chinos, or a simple dress.
 Perfect for that fancy looking bistro you might stumble across!

 Rolling clothes can save space and prevent creases.
 It takes a bit more time, but it lets you pack more in!
 Check out our four classic packing hacks to see how it's done!